Three Boys at Lake Tanganyika by Martin Munkácsi 1929

 Copyright © 2017 by Eva Deli

 Emotions are the most important motivating force of the most complex animals, birds, and mammals.
 We must examine the brain's workings to understand how emotions regulate our lives.
 A stimulus triggers neuronal activation patterns in the cortex, which can be replayed repeatedly.
 The appropriate temporal order of the constantly changing cortical projection triggers corresponding motoric activation, experience, and memories.
 This way, experience informs present behavior and produces a far superior response.
-But beyond the sensory and motor function, the brain's energy balances also give rise to emotions.
+But beyond sensory and motor function, the brain's energy balance also gives rise to emotions.
 The automatic regulation of the brain's energy balances means that emotions control our thoughts and actions.

 Worry and anxiety can prevent goal-directed activity, but positive social connections promote psychological and physical health and inspire mental transformation.
 Even in animals, grooming behavior is beneficial.
 The relaxing, trusting state provides health and mental benefits for both the giver and receiver of compassion.
 In contrast, toxic social connections can kill.
 Neuroscience supports these ideas.

-Common octopus by Albert Kok |
+| Common octopus by Albert Kok |

 |